jimmy-zhening-luo/scriptable/README.md

       - in-Shortcuts-launcher screen
       - from Spotlight search as a Home Screen bookmark
       - from Spotlight search as a Scriptable result
-      - from Home Screen as a Home Screen bookmark (nope i didnt stutter
+      - from Home Screen as a Home Screen bookmark (nope i didnt stutter)
       - from Spotlight search as a Shortcut result
       - from lock screen widget Shortcut
       - from lock screen widget Scriptable
       - from regular widget Shortcut
-      - from lock screen widget Scriptable
+      - from Control Center as a Shortcut
-      - from Control Center, from Action Button
+      - from Control Center as a Scriptable
       - from those weird force push buttons on the bottom left and bottom right of your lock screen
     - ) multiplied by (
+      - from Shortcuts URL scheme where the _encapsulating_ Shortcut is in any of the contexts from the prior clause
+      - from Shortcuts URL scheme where the _encapsulating_ _context_ is anywhere
-      - from Shortcuts URL scheme where the encapsulating Shortcut is in any of the contexts from the prior clause
+      - from Shortcuts URL scheme where the _encapsulated_ Shortcut is in any of the contexts from the prior clause
       - from the Run Shortcut action inside a Shortcut where ditto
+      - from _Scriptable_ URL scheme where the _encapsulating_ Shortcut is in any of the contexts from the prior clause
+      - from _Scriptable_ URL scheme where the _encapsulating_ _context_ is anywhere
+      - from Action button running a Shortcut where any of the above
     - ) multiplied by (
       - whether the "Run in Scriptable" toggle is on
     - ) multiplied by (